netjson/netjson/README.rst

 * monitoring data extracted from devices
 * routes of a routing protocol

-The resulting JSON structures should follow these general principles:

-* `KISS`_: keep it simple, proceed one step at time
-* `Principle of least astonishment`_: use accepted terminology
-* **Explicit names**: prefer verbose explicit names, eg: "operating_system" is better than "os"

 Once we get to a first version, we should implement these formats in software like:

 * Firwmares and linux modules